Movies2Scenes: Using Movie Metadata to Learn Scene Representation: Method

 For consistency, let us define a \textbf{shot} as a series of frames captured from the same camera over a consecutive period of time~\cite{sklar_film}.
 We define a \textbf{scene} as a series of consecutive shots without requiring manually annotated scene-boundaries.
 Note that our definition of scenes is less constrained than what has previously been used~\cite{huang2020movienet}~\cite{rao2020local}\cite{Chen_2021_CVPR}, and enables our approach to work seamlessly with settings that do~\cite{huang2020movienet} or do not have~\cite{Wu_2021_CVPR} scene boundaries available.

-Our approach consists of three key steps.
-First, we use commonly available movie information (\textit{e.g.}, genre, synopsis or more-like-this information) to define a measure of movie-level similarity $\mathcal{S}$ (see $\S$~\ref{mcl30k} for details).
-We use $\mathcal{S}$ as pseudo-labels to train a network that maximizes the similarity between scenes from similar movies (as defined by $\mathcal{S}$).
-Second, we use this trained network to select similar scene-pairs for contrastive learning of scene representation.
-Third, we use the learned scene representation for multiple downstream tasks.
+Our approach consists of four key steps.
+First, we train a shot encoder to provide appearance-based representations using unlabeled movie-shots.
+Second, we use commonly available movie metadata (\textit{e.g.}, co-watch, genre or synopsis) to define a movie-level similarity $\mathcal{S}$ (see $\S$~\ref{mcl30k} for details).
+We use $\mathcal{S}$ as pseudo-labels to train a movie-level encoder that maximizes the similarity between scenes from similar movies (as defined by $\mathcal{S}$).
+Third, we use this trained movie-level encoder to select similar scene-pairs for contrastive learning of scene encoder.
+Lastly, we use the learned scene representation for downstream tasks.